stianlik/elgg-phpunit/README.md

 # Elgg PHPUnit

 Simple test configuration to support integration testing for Elgg using PHPUnit.
-Assumes the default directory structure for Elgg 1.9 is in use.
+Assumes the default directory structure for Elgg 1.9.

 ## Installation